 Corporate Officer Liability-Business Judgment Rule

 There exists what is called the “business judgment rule”.
 The rule is based on presumed conduct.
-That is to say, it is presumed that in the course of running the business, the directors of a corporation, have acted after they have gathered the required info and acted in good faith.
+That is, it is presumed that in the course of running the business, the directors of a corporation, have acted after they have gathered the required info and acted in good faith.
 It is further presumed that they acted in the honest belief that the action taken was the best for the business.
 This rule is to protect directors from being held liable for matters that are part of the normal routine.
-Therefore any attempt to hold the directors to account must prove they acted with actual knowledge of the wrong.
+Any attempt to hold the directors to account must prove they acted with actual knowledge of the wrong.

 Does the Rule Go Beyond Directors?